Alumni Awards

 - 1980 – Eldon Foltz, Chemistry ’41

-The Alumni Service Award is new for 2025.
-The award is presented to distinguished alumni who have demonstrated exceptional service and/or philanthropy to our community.
+The Alumni Service Award is presented to distinguished alumni who have demonstrated exceptional service and/or philanthropy to our community.
 This prestigious honor recognizes individuals who have gone above and beyond in their dedication to making a positive impact through volunteerism, leadership, and charitable contributions.

 Anyone may submit a nomination.